kubeshop/kusk-gateway/docs/guides/validation.md

 in regard to request parameters and payload - if the request does not match the specified metadata a meaningful error is returned to the consumer without any request being forward to your actual API implementation.

-Another positive side-effect of this functionality is that it provides a "security-gate" for your API; malicious requests that are outside your defined operations will not reach the target service where they could have done potential harm.
+Another positive side effect of this functionality is that it provides a "security-gate" for your API; malicious requests that are outside your defined operations will not reach the target service where they could have done potential harm.

 See all available validation configuration options in the [Extension Reference](/reference/extension/#validation)